arrana16/FLL-Visual-Navigation/README.md

 In order for this to work you're EV3 brain must be running microPython.
 If it isn't click this link to see how to install it https://education.lego.com/en-us/support/mindstorms-ev3/python-for-ev3 .

+Aditionally, make sure that you have pygame installed on your computer.

 :D